 Driver fatigue can be caused by simply not getting enough sleep or by being awake for too many consecutive hours.
 Additionally, our body’s internal clock and sleep/wake cycle can cause us to be sleepy at a set time.
 This is especially true in the early morning hours when the biological urge to sleep is the strongest.

 Another cause of driver fatigue has to do with engaging in long periods of inactivity or monotonous tasks – driving on a tranquil highway, for example.
 Eventually, as the fatigue grows stronger, the white lines and constant traffic sounds can lull the driver into a less-than-alert mental state, or cause that person to doze for short periods of time.
 This is extremely dangerous, as even a slight veer from the vehicle’s lane can have disastrous consequences for that driver and other people on the road.

 Concerning fatigue, the CDC reports that most adults need 7 to 9 hours of sleep each day.
 Fatigue impairs driving just like alcohol.
 After 17 consecutive hours awake, impairment is the same as having a blood alcohol content (BAC) of .05.
 After 24 hours awake, impairment is equivalent to a BAC of .10.
 It also reported that as many as 1 in 5 fatal crashes involve driver fatigue.

 Trucking companies are meant to follow the federal regulations for the maximum hours a driver is allowed to operate his or her vehicle.
 Nevertheless, this is not always the case.
 In addition, these regulations don’t allow for individual differences in sleep needs and health.
 Trucking companies are pushed against deadlines and sometimes overextend their drivers in order to meet them.

-How Birmingham Truck Accidents Differ From Regular Car Accidents
+How Alabama Truck Accidents Differ From Regular Car Accidents

 Possible defendants in trucking accidents include: